cgaynor91/Working_It_Out/README.md

 The project is version controlled via Git & Github and is deployed via Heroku.
 All environment variables are held in a git ignored file.

 [Back to top](#table-of-contents)

+## UX

+### User Experience

+* *As a  User,* I want to view the local gyms that are available to me in my area.
+* *As a  User,*  I want to be able to read reviews from other gym goers and see what their experiences were like.
+* *As a  User,* I want to be able to navigate from page to page easily.
+* *As a  User,* I would like to be able to write my own review of my gym or a gym I attended
+* *As a  Gym Owner,* I would like to be able to view reviews about my gym.
+* *As a  Gym Owner,*  I would like to be able to update the details about my gym if someone has mistakenly provided inaccurate information.